alizainal-abidin/ALX.TableStorage/README.md

 ## ALX.TableStorage
-### Generic Repository Implementation for Azure Table Storage
+### Generic Repository Implementation for [Azure Table Storage](https://jlik.me/6b)
 This is a simple demo of Generic Repository Pattern for Azure Table Storage.
+This project written in .Net Core 2.2.

 ### TL;DR;